angular-sanctuary/learn-angular/src/content/docs/fr/practical-course/prerequisites.md

 ### Installation

-1. Download the Visual Studio Code installer from the [Visual Studio Code web site](https://code.visualstudio.com/).
+1. Download the Visual Studio Code installer from the <a href="https://code.visualstudio.com/" target="_blank>Visual Studio Code web site</a>.
 2. Run the installer (the .exe file you downloaded in the previous step.)
 3. Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).
 4. Restart your computer.
 You won’t be able to run Visual Studio Code until you restart your computer.